 Accessing digital tools

 The ability to quickly seek out and recover answers to questions using digital searches and online resources is an increasingly valuable skill.
-Sure, a short YouTube video can explain challenging concepts in a simple manner.
-But accessing the vast knowledge available online requires knowing where to look, how to search, and signs the information’s source is credible.
+A short Youtube video can explain challenging concepts in a simple manner, but accessing the vast knowledge available online requires knowing where to look, how to search, and signs the information’s source is credible.

 Learning practical uses for technology

 Educators are growing increasingly adept and translating their curriculums to the digital age.
-The applications of tech in the classroom are virtually endless.
-A few examples include:
+Summary videos, visual aids , class polls to check attendance, or for confirming comprehension before moving on to new concepts — the applications of tech in the classroom are virtually endless.

 Identifying credible sources

-Media literacy is a skill all on its own.
-In fact, media literacy has warranted entire articles and even college courses dedicated to unraveling its many nuances.
+Media literacy is a skill all on its own — one that could (and has) warranted entire articles and even college courses dedicated to unraveling its many nuances.
 Safely identifying credible sources , be it for a grade school project on telescopes or an advanced political science course on complex international relations, is absolutely necessary for students to learn and progress in their educational and professional endeavors.

 Learning to engage meaningfully